MicrosoftDocs/microsoft-365-community/Community/query-string-url-tricks-sharepoint-m365.md

 ## Debug SharePoint Framework web parts and extensions

 You can troubleshoot a SharePoint page to see if there is a SharePoint Framework (SPFx) extension or web part causing trouble.
-Add this `?disable3PCode=1` to the end of the URL to disable loading of anything SPFx:
+Add this `?disable3PCode=1` to the end of the URL to disable loading anything SPFx-related:

 `https://<yoursite>.sharepoint.com/sites/<sitename>/SitePages/default.aspx?disable3PCode=1`